garbles/shallow-compare-without-functions/README.md

 [![Travis][build-badge]][build]

 Just like [React addons `shallowCompare`](https://facebook.github.io/react/docs/shallow-compare.html) except it ignores functions.

-It's not uncommon to want to bind to a instance function or wrap and action creator.
-The problem with doing this is that even if the value props don't change, using a new function will trigger a re-render, making it a bad idea to use `shallowCompare` in that case.
-Additionally, the actual behavior of those functions almost never changes.
+It's not uncommon to want to bind to a instance function or wrap an action creator; however, even if value props didn't change, `shallowCompare` will suggest a re-render because function props have changed.
+Additionally, the actual behavior of those functions almost never changes, so a re-render is not necessary.

 See [this demo](http://shallow-compare-without-functions.surge.sh) for an example.